Criminal Justice, Level 2 Certificate

 - Homeland Security

-Brazoria County Sheriff’s Office dispatcher: $16.06 per hour1
+Brazoria County Sheriff’s Office dispatcher starting salary: $20.69 per hour1

-Brazoria County Sheriff’s Office detention deputy: $18.05 per hour1
+Brazoria County Sheriff’s Office detention deputy starting salary: $23.25 per hour1

-Pasadena Police Department patrol officer starting salary:$55,680 per year3
+Pasadena Police Department patrol officer starting salary: $69,945 per year3

-Criminal justice is an interdisciplinary program with enough flexibility to permit students to pursue diverse interest within the system.
-For example, an Associate of Arts (AA) allows students interested in social work probation, parole, law, or law enforcement to have a foundational understanding before transfer to the university for a Bachelor of Arts (BA) degree.
-Students directed toward probation, parole or corrections work are advised to select courses from the transfer core.
+Criminal Justice is an interdisciplinary program with enough flexibility to permit students to pursue diverse interest within the system.
+For example, an Associate of Arts (AA) in Social and Behavioral Sciences allows students interested in social work, probation, parole, law, or law enforcement to have a foundational understanding before transfer to the university for a Bachelor of Arts (BA) degree.
+Students directed toward probation, parole, or corrections work are advised to select courses from the transfer core.
 Students seeking an Associate of Applied Science (AAS) in Criminal Justice have the opportunity to earn three certificates on the pathway to that degree.
 The AAS transfers to a Bachelor of Applied Arts and Science (BAAS) degree at many universities.

 No admission requirements.